crehmann/Sharp-Memory-LCD-Breakout/README.md

 **Note:** The current revision v0.3 is not personally tested. v0.2 was using wrong capacitor values but the schematic worked otherwise ([see picture](https://raw.githubusercontent.com/crehmann/Sharp-Memory-LCD-Breakout/main/Pictures/displayOnBreakoutBoard.png)).

+**Assembly**: Soldering by hand is doable.
+The pads for the components are larger for easier soldering.
+However, for the FPC connecter good equipment and routine is required as it has a pitch of only 0.5mm